stevenjlho/leetcode/solutions/15. 3Sum/README.md

 ## Intuition

-This problem can be solved by sorting the array and using a combination of fixed-point and two-pointer strategies.
 By fixing one element and using two pointers to scan the remainder of the array, we can efficiently find triplets that sum to zero.

 ## Approach